 Emergency Dentist Serving Arlington Heights

-Dr. John Costello and Dr. Ernest Costello understand the urgency and panic that dental emergencies can cause, which is why our team is here for you 24 hours a day in these situations.
+Dr. Ernest Costello and Dr. Jay DeHart understand the urgency and panic that dental emergencies can cause, which is why our team is here for you 24 hours a day in these situations.
 Our goal is to relieve your pain and get you back to your daily routine in a comforting office atmosphere where you feel well taken care of.
 If you or loved one is experiencing a severe dental injury, don’t wait – contact Costello Dental right away to schedule a complimentary appointment!
 We also welcome patients from Barrington and Palatine, among other surrounding areas.

 Are you unsure about the severity of your condition?
 Here are some of the most common cases that our team would classify as emergencies:

 - Painful toothache